Your Backlog Can Be Shared Working Memory For Humans And AI

 Can a manager or product lead see the decision path without forcing the team back into status-reporting mode?

-That is where HDD becomes more than a planning ritual.
+This is where HDD becomes more than a planning ritual.
 It becomes a way to create shared working memory.

 The Story Is The Memory